Frédéric Plesius: Hamilton Tiger-Cats

-Montreal Alouettes
+Montreal Alouettes (first stint)

 On February 12, 2017, Plesius was traded to the Montreal Alouettes for Nicholas Shortill.
 He played in seven games with the team in 2017 and recorded seven special teams tackles.
 Following the season, he was released by the Alouettes on January 31, 2018.

 Winnipeg Blue Bombers

 On July 24, 2018, Plesius signed with the Winnipeg Blue Bombers.
 He played in six regular season games, recording four defensive tackles and five special teams tackles.
 He became a free agent after the 2018 season.

-Montreal Alouettes (II)
+Montreal Alouettes (second stint)

-On August 6, 2019, Plesius was re-signed by the Montreal Alouettes.
+On August 6, 2019, Plesius was re-signed by the Alouettes.
 He played in six regular season games and the team's lone post-season game where he recorded a total of five special teams tackles.
 His contract expired on February 11, 2020, and he was not signed by any team during the cancelled 2020 CFL season.
 He was re-signed by the Alouettes on October 4, 2021.
 He played in five games and recorded three special teams tackles.
 He was released on May 6, 2022.